 “An agency man”

 And now he had a new job in the corporate world, with a better salary and a job title that avoided words like “intelligence” and “spy”.
 Except it was almost the same work as before.
-He even had a team, this time with two researchers, an analyst, and a recruit that was meant to act as a liaison but was hopeless.
-The enemy was no longer a terrorist group or foreign country, but an industrial competitor: Glynefeld Industries.
-And (another and, he reflected) when he joined the company, he had been forced to sign a statement.
-I will always act ethically and within the law.
-Which was a crude way of saying, “don’t get caught”.
+He even had a team, this time with two researchers, an analyst, and a recruit that was meant to be a liaison but had the acting ability of a trick dog.
+And the enemy was no longer a terrorist group or foreign country, but an industrial competitor: Glynefeld Industries.
+That’s a more civilised opponent, he told his wife.

 There were just slithers of hope.
-Maybe it was false news, or Glynefeld had taken a contract that would become a disaster for them, or perhaps Emmanuel could find a way of distracting attention from his mistake.
+Maybe it was false news, or Glynefeld Industries had taken a contract that would become a disaster for them, or perhaps Emmanuel could find a way of distracting attention from his mistake.

-He chose a meeting room that was small so they couldn’t line up on the opposite side of the table to him.
+He chose a meeting room that was so small they couldn’t line up on the opposite side of the table to him.
 And he sat with his back to the window so anyone sitting opposite him would squint.

 That was the end of the chatter.
 Emmanuel worked the conferencing technology in silence and waited for people to connect.
 At least the home workers were not hidden behind masks.

 There were eight people in the meeting.
-He gritted his way through the description of what Glynefeld were doing, and how they’d managed to negotiate a contract without any of Emmanuel’s sources spotting it.
-“It must have been a small secretive group who were involved,” Emmanuel explained.
-It was an excuse.
+He gritted his way through the description of what Glynefeld Industries were doing, and how they’d managed to negotiate a contract without any of Emmanuel’s sources spotting it.
+It could have been a small secretive group who were involved,” he said.
+It was speculation, not verifiable facts.
+He hated himself for dropping so low.

 “But aren’t you trained to find these things?”
-It was more criticism – bullying – and it misunderstood the day-to-day mechanics of intelligence work.

-“There’s a useful account of intelligence analysis practice in David Omand’s latest book,” Emmanuel replied, hiding behind the published work of an ex head of the British GCHQ.
-“Analysis includes looking at a set of different strategies, and estimating the likelihood of each.
+Emmanuel hid his wince.
+His opponent’s words were a misunderstanding of the mechanics of intelligence work.
+That was common enough.
+But worse, it was definitely bullying.
+“Analysis,” Emmanuel said carefully, “includes looking at a set of different strategies, and estimating the likelihood of each.
 It doesn’t mean the most likely thing will happen, just that it may happen.”

 “No.” A short and sharp answer.